-Tools for Authors
+Tools for authors

 Researchers involved in publication can tap many online resources to ease the process of manuscript submission and to measure and describe the impact of their research.
 The links below are useful in helping to identify journals that best match resources areas, find tools that help in manuscript preparation and citation management, and establish ones scholarly profile and measure the impact of research.

 Citation managers are tools to assist in writing up research for publication.
 These tools let you organize your references, annotate PDF files, and automatically format references while integrating them into your manuscript.
 Citation managers are tools to assist in writing up research for publication.
-They help to organize references, annotate PDF files, and automatically format references in required manuscript styles and integrating them into your manuscript footnotes.
-These link introduce some of the major citation managers.
+They help to organize references, annotate PDF files, and automatically format references in required manuscript styles and integrate them into your manuscript footnotes.
+These links introduce some of the major citation managers.

 A powerful citation manager licensed by UNR